 The population density areas of the route between Prnjavor to Doboj is low (much lower than in the area affected in the municipality of Laktaši), and rural in character, with agricultural buildings comprising residential structures and accompanying barns etc. (see Figure 8).
 In addition to agriculture land, the land-use comprises forests, some inhabited rural areas, a few urban areas (including around Prnjavor), meadows and pastures, vineyards and orchards.
 The areas of forest include areas of sessile oak and hornbeam forest, and hornbeam and common walnut forest.

-Figure 8: View of Route west of River Bosna
+Figure 8: View of Route with bridge over the Vrbas river